learn-academy-2023-india/database-challenges/active-record-jeremie-xavier-garry.md

 <!-- Challenge: Rolodex
 Note: A rolodex is a collection of paper cards that contain people's names and contact information.
 They were a common household and office item in the pre-digital age. -->

-Task 1: Set up the Rails application and database
 $ cd Desktop/active-record
 $ rails db:create